QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/c/cunit/index.md

 }
 ```

-➡️ `CU_add_suite` allow you to define two methods which are respectively called before and after all tests.
+➡️ `CU_add_suite` allows you to define two methods which are respectively called before and after all tests.
 </div><div>

 Now, we can start writing some tests: